abhishekdpandey18/CheckMate-Java/README.md

 Tooltips on buttons and interactive components to guide users intuitively.

-A scalable layout that adjusts gracefully to different window sizes (optional but encouraged).
+A scalable layout that adjusts gracefully to different window sizes.

 These improvements make the game more accessible and user-friendly for a wider audience.